 What size horse should I be riding for my weight?

-The ideal size horse for your weight should be one that weighs at least 7 times more than you, that way the horse is not only able to carry you but all of their tack too.
+The ideal size horse for your weight should be one that weighs at least 7 times more than you; that way, the horse can carry you and all of their tack too.
 It’s not really possible to say if you weigh a certain weight then you need a horse that is a particular height.
-For example a 16hh Thoroughbred isn’t going to be able to carry as much weight as a similar sized Quarter Horse would be able to.
+For example, a 16hh Thoroughbred isn’t going to be able to carry as much weight as a similar-sized Quarter Horse would be able to.

 |32 / 70 / 5||100 / 220|

 |38 / 84 / 6||150 / 330|